Kim Eui-sung

 Kim Eui-sung (born December 17, 1965) is a South Korean actor.
 He is a first-generation film actor who started as a stage actor in the 1980s and 1990s.
-He is known for his roles in the films The Day a Pig Fell into the Well (1996), Office (2015), The Exclusive: Beat the Devil's Tattoo (2015), and Train to Busan (2016), as well as the television dramas W (2016) and Taxi Driver (2021-present).
+He is known for his roles in the films The Day a Pig Fell into the Well (1996), Office (2015), The Exclusive: Beat the Devil's Tattoo (2015), and Train to Busan (2016), as well as the television dramas W (2016) and Taxi Driver (2021–2026).

 Early life and education

 Kim Eui-sung is a graduate of Seoul National University's Department of Business Administration, Class of 1984.
 He is a first-generation movie star from the 1980s and 1990s.
 Kim began acting in college by joining the drama club in his sophomore year.
 His inspiration came from watching a school play and attending an after-party.
 He performed two-person plays with his senior, Jung Jin-young, traveling across the country.
 From 1987, he was active in various theater companies such as Cheonjeyeon, Han River, Hanyang Repertory, Yeonwoo Stage, and Hakchon.